my-awesome/my-awesome-template/README.md

 * a message must contains a valid **url** or it will be ignored i.e. a word that starts with `http`
 * if a line contains a word starting with *underscore* it will be used as **path** e.g. `_folder_subfolder`
     - optional, default is root `/`
-    - you can defined only 1 path
+    - you can defined only 1 path: only the first one is used
-* if a line contains a word starting with *hash* it will be used as **tag**
+* if a line contains a word starting with *hash* it will be used as **tag** e.g. `#mytag`
-    - optional, by default a `telegram` tag is added
+    - optional, by default are always converted to lowercase
     - you can defined multiple tags

 ## Setup